-When paperboard is delivered to a paper recycling centre, it is separated
+When cardboard is delivered to a paper recycling centre, it is separated

 into two types: flat sheets and corrugated board.
-While paper and
+Whilst paper and

-chipboard can be recycled together, it is vital to keep grades distinct
+cardboard can be recycled together, it is vital to keep grades separate

 because they will be recycled into different products.

-The paper materials will then be shredded into tiny pieces and mixed
+The paper materials will then be shredded into small pieces and mixed

 with water and chemicals to create a slurry.
 This recycled pulp is

-then combined with a tiny amount of new wood chip pulp.
+then combined with a small amount of new wood chip pulp.
 This

-combination is now filtered, chemically treated, and centrifugally
+combination is then filtered, chemically treated, and centrifugally

 separated to remove tape, metals, plastics, and ink.

-The pulp is now cleaned, dried, and pressed into long sheets.
+The pulp is then cleaned, dried, and pressed into long sheets.
 To

 produce new cardboard, these sheets are bonded together.

-Chipboard is an intriguing and extremely useful material that can be
+Cardboard is an interesting and extremely useful material that can be

 used for a wide range of packaging and other purposes.
-It has good
+It has excellent

-recycling credentials, and with high percentages of new goods including
+recycling credentials, and with high percentages of new products containing

-recycled fibres, it is poised to become one of the century's
+recycled fibres, it is set to become one of the century's